MohanKrishna-2003/TCS-Codevita/README.md

-<h2>This Repository contains the previous year codevita coding questions with solutions and explanation.</h2>
+<h2>This Repository contains the previous year codevita coding questions with easy understandable solutions.</h2>
 <h2>I hope this might help you one step!...</h2>